hobosteaux/bytelynx/docs/dht.rst

 Buckets
 +++++++

+..
+TODO: Reference the correct config heading

 The majority of known contacts are kept in buckets.
-Each client has :attr:`~kademlia.constants.B` buckets, the same as the keysize.
+Each client has :attr:`~common.config.DEFAULT_CONF` [keysize] buckets, the same as the keysize.

 The bucket that a remote client belongs in is judged by:
 	significant_bit(my.hash ^ your.hash)

 aka, the largest bit of difference (distance) between us.

-Each bucket has :attr:`~kademlia.constants.K` clients in it.
+Each bucket has :attr:`~common.config.DEFAULT_CONF` [bucket_size] clients in it.
 The metric to choose which clients stay in the bucket is the longevity.

 Joining the Network